spatialillusions/milsymbol/README.md

 - and much more...

 For detailed descriptions of what is possible with milsymbol, see the API documentation under /docs.

+Since version 3.0, symbology will be rendered as closely as possible to MIL-STD-2525E / STANAG APP-6 E / FM 1-02.2 as possible, even if the symbol might look slightly different in older standard documents.
+This is to make symbology uniform between systems that uses different versions of the SIDC codes.
+In some cases where symbols are inconsistent between different appendixes in the standard documents, they have been made consistent for easier interpetation.

 Milsymbol can be integrated with most common javascript libraries, such as: